Veera Ramanatha

+Early life and division of the Hoysala kingdom

 Ramanatha and his half-brother, Narasimha III, were devout Jains.
 During his rule, there were frequent clashes and feud between him and the king.
 Ramanatha also got the Manne-Nadu (Manne or Manyapura, erstwhile Ganga capital in 8th century CE near Dobbaspet) Kolar, Bangalore and eastern part of Tumkur districts under his share.
 Historian B. L. Rice mentions that along with the Tamil districts, while defining the western and southern limits of Ramanatha's territory in the Karnataka region, his Kannada regions extended westward up to Devarayanadurga hills, and an imaginary line connecting Urudigere to Hebbur, and from there east to Lakkur in Malur taluk (Kolar district).

 Despite this division of the kingdom, inscriptions of both the brothers were found spread over as far south as Tanjore.
 There were frequent collisions between them revealing that they were not satisfied with the partition.
 In most of these conflicts Ramanatha was the aggressor, conveying that he was dissatisfied with the partition.
 His inscriptions from his 2nd to 41st years of reign are scattered throughout his kingdom and many have been found in the Kolar district.
 Ramanatha had a residence at Kundani, identified by some with Kundana near Devanahalli in Bangalore district and by others with Kundana near Hosur in the Dharmapuri district.